 How long do students receive services through the district’s English language development program?

-The WELPA Annual Test is given during February and March to every student who is eligible for English Language support.
+The ELPA 21 Annual Test is given during February and March to every student who is eligible for English Language support.
 The test measures the students’ growth in English language knowledge and skills in reading, writing, listening, and speaking.
-A score at Levels 1, 2, or 3 on the WELPA determines that the student will continue in program.
-Students continue to be supported when they meet the exit criteria on the WELPA (Level 4).
+A score at Levels 1, 2,3,4 or 5 on the ELPA 21 determines that the student will continue in program.
+Students continue to be supported when they meet the exit criteria.